Every now and then, these questions regarding medical device translations come up in our consulting work:

 It is also true that, if you outsource translations to a third party, this provider is most likely a critical supplier that provides services essential to your product’s safety and compliance.
 As part of your ISO 13485 purchasing process, you may prefer suppliers which themselves maintain a 13485-certified QMS.
 This is not a hard requirement though.
 You could simply write a translation process of your own which you apply and control internally to provide accurate translations.

-Conclusion: 3 Steps for Translation Software as a Medical Device (SaMD)
+Conclusion: 3 Steps for Translations Of Software as a Medical Device (SaMD)

 In a nutshell, this is how I would go about it: